 In 2018, the Company entered into the GSA to outline the terms of the supply of natural gas to Bahiagás, the natural gas distribution company in the state of Bahia.
-In 2020, 2021, 2022 and 2023, the agreement was amended as discussed above (see "General Development of the Business - Three Year History").
+The agreement was amended in each of 2020 to 2024 as discussed above (see "General Development of the Business - Three Year History").
 The original agreement and the amendments have been filed by the Company and may be accessed through the Company's SEDAR+ profile (www.sedarplus.ca).